Stefania Belmondo: 2006 Winter Olympics

 At the 2006 Winter Olympics in Turin, in her native region of Piedmont, she lit the Olympic Flame at the opening ceremony.
 During the 2006 Winter Olympics, Belmondo had a series of webpages on the 2006 Turin Winter Olympic Games website regarding her reaction and emotions during the games.

+Personal life

+Belmondo is a mother and has kids.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).